 As the input signal increases, the drive signal to the I/P converter increases, increasing the I/P output pressure.
 The I/P output pressure is routed to the pneumatic relay submodule.
 The relay is also connected to supply pressure and amplifies the small pneumatic signal from the I/P converter.
 The relay accepts the amplified pneumatic signal and provides two output pressures.
 With increasing input (4 to 20 mA signal), the output A pressure always increases and the output B pressure decreases.
-The output A pressure is used for double-acting and single-acting direct applications.
+The output A pressure is used for double-acting and single-acting and single-acting direct applications.
 The output B pressure is used for double-acting and single-acting reverse applications.
-As shown in Figures A-3, A-4 and A-5, the increased output A pressure causes the actuator stem to move downward.
-Stem position is sensed by the non-contact travel feedback sensor.
+As shown in figure A-3 the increased output A pressure causes the actuator stem to move downward.
+Stem position is sensed through the feedback linkage by the travel sensor which is electrically connected to the printed wiring board assembly submodule.
 The stem continues to move downward until the correct stem position is attained.
-At this point, the printed wiring board assembly stabilizes the I/P drive signal.
+At this point the printed wiring board assembly stabilizes the I/P drive signal.
 This positions the flapper to prevent any further increase in nozzle pressure.

 As the input signal decreases, the drive signal to the I/P converter submodule decreases, decreasing the I/P output pressure.
 The pneumatic relay decreases the output A pressure and increases the output B pressure.
 The stem moves upward until the correct position is attained.
-At this point, the printed wiring board assembly stabilizes the I/P drive signal.
+At this point the printed wiring board assembly stabilizes the I/P drive signal.
 This positions the flapper to prevent any further decrease in nozzle pressure.